1337Skid/iOS-FirstTweak-SB/README.md

 # iOS-FirstTweak-SB
-My first springboard tweak for iOS 15 in Logos/Objective-C "bypassing" PAC
+My first springboard tweak for iOS 15 in Logos/Objective-C "bypassing" PAC on arm64e devices

 # Interesting if
 - you want to see how to pass strings without triggering PAC